-Happy Fall Y’All!
-With so many festivities to take part in this season, my house is a revolving door with hungry seven-year-old children running in all different directions.
-I’m always looking for quick and easy bites to make for the kids that will not require a ton of dishes and silverware to clean up, and these loaded nachos do just that!
-If you’re a parent that struggles to keep up with chores and cooking on the weekend, this recipe is for you.
+Happy Fall y’all!
+With so many festivities to take part in this season, my house is a revolving door with hungry two-year-old children running in all different directions.
+I’m always looking for quick and easy bites to make for my niece and nephew that will not require a ton of dishes and silverware to clean up, and these loaded nachos do just that!
+If you’re a parent, aunt, or uncle that struggles to keep up with chores and cooking on the weekend, this recipe is for you.

-My neighbor, Samantha whipped up a batch of these nachos a few years ago, and we’ve loved them since.
-I recently tested them in my Superheated Steam Countertop Oven and modified the recipe to work perfectly.
+Our team whipped up a batch of these nachos one afternoon and have been loving the recipe since.
+We recently tested them in our Superheated Steam Countertop Oven and modified the recipe to work perfectly.
 One of the highlights of this recipe is that it can all be done by using just the included broiling pan.
 This budget-friendly recipe combines southern flavors, such as cumin and chili powder, with tasty tortilla chips of your choice, and is layered with loads of cheese and chicken.
-Once baked, top with the bright flavors of onions, jalapenos, avocados, and tomatoes.
-You can easily personalize this recipe to suit the tastes of your family and friends.
+Once baked, we recommend topping the nachos off with flavorful onions, jalapenos, avocados, and tomatoes.
+You can easily personalize this recipe to suit the tastes of your family and friends as well.

 - (2) chicken breasts